Frequently Asked Questions

 Future Pathways is funded by the Scottish Government, and managed by an Alliance partnership of organisations.
 These are Health in Mind, Penumbra, Glasgow City Health and Social Care Partnership and the Mental Health Foundation.
 Staff from these organisations sit on an Alliance Leadership Team which also includes representatives from the survivor community.

-As well as survivor representation on the Alliance Leadership Team, we are in the process of setting up an Advisory Group made up of people accessing support from Future Pathways.
-If you would like to find out more about this, or other ways to get involved, please contact the Communications and Engagement Team at firstname.lastname@example.org or phone 0141 465 9229.
+As well as survivor representation on the Alliance Leadership Team, Future Pathways has an Advisory Group made up of people accessing support from the service.
+We are also currently developing a volunteering strategy to enable people to be involved in a variety of ways.
+If you would like to find out more about this, or other ways to get involved, please contact the Communications and Engagement Team at firstname.lastname@example.org or phone 0141 465 9228.
 One of the guiding principles of Future Pathways is that survivors are engaged and involved, and there are many opportunities to take part and have your say.
 Please contact us if you would like to find out more.